Heartwarming / Ned's Declassified School Survival Guide

 In "Guide to: Career Week" Ned is distraught when he gets his aptitude test results and finds out his best career paths are all education related.
 Crubbs takes Ned under his wing to teach him about being a Vice-Principal.
-Eventually, Ned tells Crubbs that he doesn't want to be a Vice Principal.
-Crubbs reveals to Ned that he didn't want to one either.
+Eventually, Ned tells Crubbs that he doesn't want to be a Vice Principal and Crubbs reveals to Ned that he didn't want to one either.
 When he was Ned's age, he wanted to become a Florida-based detective.
 However, once he actually did it, he was frustrated that he couldn't help the bad guys, just punish them.
 He then became a vice principal because that way he could help out teenagers before they chose the wrong path, which he considers to be even more rewarding, showing he's not the cartoonishly authoritarian figure he's usually portrayed as.
 Ned admits that actually sounds pretty cool and reconsiders the idea of becoming an educator.

 In "Guide to: Tutors", Sweeney informs Ned that he's in danger of failing his class and tells him to find a tutor for the next big test.
 Ned goes through several terrible ones (including one that does the work for him, one that just berates him and a relative of Martin Qwerly).
 Later when confronted by Sweeney, Ned explains his tutor woes and Sweeney tells him that he knows of an excellent tutor who can help him pass the exam.
 Ned later goes to meet the tutor.
 It's Sweeney.